Philosophy for Year 12/13*

 Week 1: Welcome and introduction

-This workshop will introduce the purpose and benefits of the course, as well as the expectations that we have of students.
-Guidance will be given on UCAS applications and personal statements.
-The session will end with an activity to get students thinking about what it means to ‘think philosophically’ about some fundamental questions about the nature of reality.
+Students will be introduced to the University, to the course and to the subject of philosophy.
+The session will include an activity to get students thinking about what it means to ‘think philosophically’ about some fundamental questions about the nature of reality

 Week 2: Who do you think you are?

-In this workshop we shall explore the question of what makes you you?
+In this workshop, we shall explore the question of what makes you you?
 Are you a soul?
 Are you an animal?
 Are you simply a collection of thoughts and feelings?
 We will consider whether you are the same person as you were when you were a baby.
-And, if there is an afterlife, what it would be for you to exist into the future?
+And, if there is an afterlife, what it would be for you to exist in the future?

 Week 2: What is time?